DaveFellow/ng-resman-source/projects/ng-resman/README.md

+# v0.4.6.
+What's new?
+(DISCLAIMER: This update breaks many things from previous version)

+I made a complete re-design of this library compared to previous version, taking into consideration all the stuff I've been considering for a long time after I first created it.
+All the details are bellow in the how to use section.

+A quick summary:

+- Removed constructor dependency for Resource Manager setup

+- Redesigned custom actions declaration, now based on decorators with multiple new possibilities

+- Redesigned basic properties setting, they now have to be re-declared with the *override* keyword in the class body

+- Now HttpClient depency is set with the *inject()* method in the base class

+- Maybe more that I cannot remember

 # Resource Manager for Angular
 This is an API resource management library for Angular to make working with APIs more straightforward and less verbose.